conda/conda/docs/source/building/meta-yaml.rst

     - url: https://package1.com/b.tar.bz2
     - git_url: https://github.com/conda/conda-build

 Note the dashes: these denote list items in YAML syntax.
-Each of these are entries are extracted/cloned into one folder.
+Each of these entries are extracted/cloned into one folder.
 This example won't actually work, because git will not clone into a non-empty folder.
 Let's specify some folders: